camilla-ip/marcp2/README.md

-# MARC Phase 2 analysis
+# MARC Phase 2 analysis scripts

 This repository contains the scripts required to re-create the MARC Phase 2 analyses described in: